Neck and Arm Pain

 Patients can:

-• Shower after removing dressing on post-op day 5
+• Shower after removing the dressing on post-op day 5

-• Lift items near body and overhead to your comfort level
+• Lift items near your body and overhead to your comfort level

 • Use the stairs with the aid of a banister